mzeynalli1/mzeynalli1.github.io/_pages/about.md

 I specialize in **Labor Economics** with a particular focus on the **Economics of Immigration**.
 My research examines how historical immigration-driven regional shifts and contemporary immigration policies affect workers, industries, and firms.

+At Miami, I teach Principles of Macroeconomics, emphasizing analytical tools for understanding economic issues and continually improving my teaching to ensure effective learning.

 Contact Information
 ======